ufz/ogs/web/content/docs/devguide/packages/python-env/index.md

 In OGS we make use of Python packages at different stages, e.g.:

-- [ogs-container-maker](https://gitlab.opengeosys.org/ogs/container-maker) when the CI prepares its environment
 - [TESPy]({{< ref "3d_3bhes_array.md#tespy" >}}) for simulating thermal engineering plants in a benchmark
 - [pvpython](https://kitware.github.io/paraview-docs/latest/python/) for pre- and post-processing
 - [nbconvert](https://nbconvert.readthedocs.io/en/latest/) for testing Jupyter Notebooks